Legg Mason BW Global Income Opportunities Fund Inc. Plans Monthly Dividend of $0.09 (NYSE:BWG)

-Legg Mason BW Global Income Opportunities Fund Inc. (NYSE:BWG) announced a monthly dividend on Thursday, February 17th, Wall Street Journal reports.
-Investors of record on Thursday, March 24th will be paid a dividend of 0.09 per share on Friday, April 1st.
-This represents a $1.08 annualized dividend and a dividend yield of 10.01%.
-The ex-dividend date of this dividend is Wednesday, March 23rd.
+Legg Mason BW Global Income Opportunities Fund Inc. (NYSE:BWG) declared a monthly dividend on Friday, February 18th, Wall Street Journal reports.
+Stockholders of record on Monday, May 23rd will be paid a dividend of 0.09 per share on Wednesday, June 1st.
+This represents a $1.08 annualized dividend and a dividend yield of 10.04%.
+The ex-dividend date is Friday, May 20th.

-Legg Mason BW Global Income Opportunities Fund has decreased its dividend payment by 2.0% over the last three years and has raised its dividend annually for the last 3 consecutive years.
+Legg Mason BW Global Income Opportunities Fund has decreased its dividend by 2.0% over the last three years and has raised its dividend every year for the last 3 years.

 About Legg Mason BW Global Income Opportunities Fund